Please note that Tapas no longer supports Internet Explorer.

 Nashr only murmured that he would think about it.

 Only a few people knew the true story.
-And he was one of them, a silent witness, and the main actor.
+And he was one of them, a silent witness and the main actor.

 He winced, watching his life's journey turned into a ballad to entertain a crowd.
 They didn't know the price that was paid for that story.
 They didn't see how fate had toyed with him, giving him everything only to snatch it all away.
-Still, he kept listening.
-Every verse, every note, pierced his heart like a cold needle, yet he did not move.

 He closed his eyes, taking a long breath.
 The scent of agarwood that was once his identity had mixed with the smell of sweat and desert dust.

 Memories surfaced.
 A flash of shimmering larimar eyes.
 A bright laugh that could melt the desert cold.
-The touch of a hand that brought the dead desert back to life.
+The touch of a hand that brought the dead lands back to life.
+Memories of his queen.
+His love.

+After the song ended, Nashr sought solitude.
+He sat on a large rock at the edge of the village, his long hair unbound, dancing in the desert wind.
 He tied some of it back into a low ponytail.
-Above his ear, a small, clumsy braid was tucked into the tie—the very same kind of braid a young Entya used to make, playfully weaving his hair with dry grass.
+Above his ear, a small, clumsy braid was tucked into the tie, the very same kind of braid a young Entya used to make, playfully weaving his hair with dry grass.

+His eyes held an infinite longing, a yearning that had become an inseparable part of him.
 He hummed a solemn song, a melody of the steppes, as his gaze drifted far to the eastern horizon.

 All this time, he had wandered not to escape, but to find closure.
 To find answers to all the questions never spoken.